Cinema of South Africa: Sound Era

 Sarie Marais, directed by Joseph Albrecht, the first South African sound film and Afrikaans-language sound film, was released in 1931.
 Subsequent sound releases such as Die Wildsboudjie (1948), a 1949 Sarie Marais remake, and Daar doer in die bosveld (1950) continued to cater primarily to white, Afrikaans-speaking audiences.

 African Film Productions produced four musical films from 1949-1951: African Jim, The Magic Garden, Song of Africa and Zonk!

 The 1950s saw an increased use of South African locations and talent by international filmmakers.
-British co-productions like Coast of Skeletons (1956) and American co-productions like The Cape Town Affair (1967) reflected a growing trend of shooting in real locations, rather than using backlots.
+British co-productions such as Coast of Skeletons (1956) and American co-productions such as The Cape Town Affair (1967) reflected a growing trend toward shooting on location rather than on backlots.

 International Productions

-From 2009, there was an increased use of South African locations and talent by international film studios.
+Since 2009, there has been an increase in the use of South African locations and talent by international film studios.
 US productions like District 9 (2009), Chronicle (2012), Avengers: Age of Ultron (2015), The Dark Tower (2017), Tomb Raider (2018), The Kissing Booth (2018), Maze Runner: The Death Cure (2018), Escape Room (2019) and Bloodshot (2020) reflect a growing trend by large international houses to use Cape Town, Johannesburg and other South African locations for their film productions.

 Historiography

-Jacqueline Maingard at the University of Bristol has written about the history of film in South Africa.
+Jacqueline Maingard, at the University of Bristol, has written on the history of film in South Africa.